learning-zone/java-basics/servlets-questions.md

 #### Q. What is a servlet?
 What is the life-cycle of a servlet?
 #### Q. What are the differences between Get and Post methods?
 #### Q. What is Request Dispatcher?
+The interface is `RequestDispatcher` used to transfer the request to another resource, while it is possible to add data received from this resource to the servlet’s own response.
+This interface is also used for internal communication between servlets in the same context.

+Two methods are implemented in the interface:

+* `void forward(ServletRequest var1, ServletResponse var2)` - transfers the request from the servlet to another resource (servlet, JSP or HTML file) on the server.
+* `void include(ServletRequest var1, ServletResponse var2)` - includes the content of the resource (servlet, JSP or HTML page) in the response.

+Access to the interface can be obtained using the interface method `ServletContext`- `RequestDispatcher getRequestDispatcher(String path)`, where the path starting with `/` is interpreted relative to the current root path of the context.

 #### Q. What are the differences between forward() method and sendRedirect() methods?
 #### Q. How does cookies work in Servlets?
 #### Q. What are the differences between ServletContext vs ServletConfig?
 #### Q. What are the different methods of session management in servlets?
 #### Q. What is MIME Type?
 #### Q. What is the use of servlet wrapper classes?